 Published on: 11 Ebrill 2017

-The author of the popular Dreamsnatcher series shares her tips for being a successful dyslexic writer.
+The author of the popular Dreamsnatcher series shares her tips for being a successful writer (who happens to have dyslexia).

 Since becoming a children's author, I've worked out various strategies to untangle the cluttered ideas whirring through my head and channel them into coherent plots.
 Essentially, it's about visualising my story with objects, adventures, picture books and plot maps before I write a single word.
 I wander into antique shops and ogle grandfather clocks, glittering gemstones, leather-bound books and unusual keys to gather inspiration for plot points.

 I travel to far-flung places - Mongolia to live with the Kazakh Eagle Hunters, north Norway to visit the Sami Reindeer Herders, and Italy to climb mountains in the Dolomites - to collect ideas for settings.

 And the visual prompts continue back in my writing shed, too.
 When planning my 2018 book recently, which is set in the Arctic, I spent hours poring over photography books detailing the animals, landscapes and people of the frozen north.
 I also spent days flicking through fairytales and picture books (The Snow Queen by Hans Christian Andersen, Immi by Karin Littlewood and Raven Child & The Snow Witch by Linda Sutherland and Daniel Egneus).

 Although I also read historical accounts of explorers visiting the Arctic (Arctic Dreams by Barry Lopez, Arctic Adventure by Peter Freuchen) I found the simplicity and the directness of photographs, picture books and fairytales more helpful when straightening out my tangled ideas.